anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 The monitoring and logging framework (**Figure 7-1**) leverages Prometheus as the monitoring engine and Fluentd for logging.
 In addition, the framework uses Elasticsearch to store and organize logs for easy access.
 Prometheus agents pull information from individual components on every host.
-Fluentd, an open source data collector, unifies data collection and consumption for better use and understanding of data.
+Fluentd, an Open Source data collector, unifies data collection and consumption for better use and understanding of data.
 Fluentd captures the access, application and system logs.